AvQ1301/307sites/content/authors/quanvo/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'quan.va211650@sis.hust.edu.vn'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.

 user_groups:
-  - Researchers
-  - Visitors
+  - Undergraduate Students
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Quan Vo is a researcher at the Opto-Mechatronic Laboratory, focusing on the intersection of artificial intelligence and optical physics.
+His research interests span machine learning applications in physics, optical research, and quantum imaging.
+He works on developing novel approaches to combine deep learning techniques with optical systems and laser applications.

+Currently, he is exploring innovative ways to apply AI and machine learning in precision optical engineering and quantum computing.
+His work aims to advance the field of optical physics through the integration of modern computational methods and traditional optical engineering principles.